theNewFlesh/cookiecutter-datalus/README.md

 # Production CLI

-Datalus repos come with a production command line interface defined in command.py.
-Pyproject.toml references this module for pip package installs.
+Datalus repos come with a production command line interface defined in command.py. pyproject.toml references this module for pip package installs.

 Its usage pattern is: `repo COMMAND [FLAGS] [-h --help]`